rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

         self.clock = pygame.time.Clock()
 ```

 This code creates the `WindowApp` class from which all of our CG apps will be made.
 We use the `abc` module to make it an *abstract class* because it will define two empty methods (`startup` and `update`) that all CG apps must implement on their own.
 Since it is abstract, we cannot create an instance of the `WindowApp` class directly.
-Instead, we will create subclasses that implement the `WindowApp` interface.
+Instead, each one of our apps will create a subclass that implements the `WindowApp` interface.

-The initialization method (`__init__`) prepares the necessary Pygame modules and buffer settings before creating a window.
+The initialization method prepares the necessary Pygame modules and buffer settings before creating a window.
 The window size is set by the `screen_size` parameter which has a default 512 x 512 resolution.
 An object for rendering images on screen is then created with the `pygame.display.set_mode()` method and saved to the `self.screen` property.

 Additional configuration for the display screen is specified by `display_flags` which we set to use OpenGL with double buffering.
 We can combine flags with the binary OR operator `|` when we want to use multiple options.
 For example, replacing that line with the following code would also allow the user to change the window size: